ims-systems-00/ims-kb/docs/Document Management.md

 Simply select `Cancel` to stop the process or `Confirm` in order to permanently delete the Repository.

 *Permanently deleting a Repository will remove all files within it.*

+## Repository Folders & Files

+### Uploading a Document to a Repository

+In order to upload a document to a Repository, you must first ensure that you are within the Repository in question.

+*You can simply click on the entry of a Repository within the table to be taken inside of it.*

+Once you are within the relevant Repository, you can click on the `Add New` button in the middle of the repository.
+A dropdown will then appear, from which you can select from the following options:

++ Create Folder

+    > This option will allow you to create a new Folder within the Repository.
+The folder will be created in the current path.

++ Upload File

+    > This option will allow you to upload any required file(s) within the Repository.
+The file(s) will be uploaded in the current path.

+Next, simply click on `Upload File` which will then open a new pop-up containing the following options:

++ Document (Required)

+	> Either click inside this box, then navigate and select the relevant document(s) you wish to upload, or simply drag the document(s) into the box.

++ Purpose (Required)

+	> This dropdown contains the following options: **Process**, **Standard operating procedure**, **Policy**, **Document**, **Legal** and **Miscellaneous**.
+The option you choose here will be used for categorising purposes in the [Repository Overview](#Repository-Overview).

++ Applicable modules (Optional)

+	> This dropdown will allow you to link the document(s) to any module within the system, as well as to any relevant Compliance Standard, if available.
+This will be visible to all users via the blue `Documents` button inside the relevant module.

++ Select owners (Required)

+	> This dropdown will allow you to select the owner(s) of the document(s) being uploaded.
+You are able to select a maximum of 5 Document Owners, with all repository owners being automatically added onto any document added within the repository.

++ Authorisation (Optional)

+	> If you wish to send the document(s) for authorisation before they are published within the repository, you may select this option.
+Detailed instructions on the authorisation process is available [here](#Sending-a-Document-to-be-Signed)

+Finally, after you have ensured all of the **required** options above are filled in, the blue `Upload File` button at the bottom of the pop-up will be clickable.
+Simply click this button and your document(s) will be uploaded.

+*You will be able to upload 15 files at a time, however the files will ALL share the selected Purpose and Owner(s).
+If selected, they will also be linked to the same modules and be sent for authorisation to the same user(s).*

+////////////////////

+### Moving a Document within a Repository

+### Recycling a Document

+### Restoring a Document

+### Permently Deleting a Document

+### Creating a Folder within a Repository

+### Renaming a Folder within a Repository

+### Moving a Folder within a Repository

+### Recycling a Folder

+### Restoring a Folder

+### Permently Deleting a Folder

 ////////////////////